hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.5 `size` Details

-The 'size' attribute is required for array parameters and not allowed for others.
+The `size` attribute is required for array parameters and not allowed for others.
 The length of the `size` array indicates the number of dimensions, and each element in the `size` array indicates the number of elements in that dimension.
 For example, the size attribute for a 1-D array would be a 1-D JSON array of length one, with the one element in the JSON array indicating the number of elements in the data array.
 For a spectrum, this number of elements is the number of wavelengths or energies in the spectrum.
 Thus `"size": [9]` refers to a data parameter that is a 1-D array of length 9, and in the `csv` and `binary` output formats, there will be 9 columns for this data parameter.
 In the `json` output for this data parameter, each record will contain a JSON array of 9 elements (enclosed in brackets `[ ]`).